itsamirmirzaei/Python-mini-projects/README.md

 ## Projects
 - Number Guessing Game: A fun little game where you try to guess a random number.
+- Rock Paper Scissors: The classic game to settle any argument, coded in Python!

 ## How to Run